INFORMATION TO SHARE WITH YOUR KIDS ABOUT DEMENTIA.

 • Make and follow through with family plans.

-• Utilize respite services to give everyone a break.
+• Utilise respite services to give everyone a break.

 • Encourage teenagers to pursue their interests and make plans.